j2blasco/spaced-repetition-api/spaced-repetition-api.md

 ## Spaced Repetition Algorithm

 The API supports multiple spaced repetition algorithms internally, with SM-2 as the default.
-While the system is designed to handle different algorithms (SM-2, SM-4, FSRS), algorithm selection and switching are not exposed through API endpoints in the current version.
+Algorithm selection is configured per user in their preferences.

 ### Currently Supported Algorithms